 Spacecraft and Orbit

-The spacecraft will be produced by Orbital ATK, which has a long and distinguished history of providing spacecraft platforms for science missions.
+The spacecraft will be produced by Northrop Grumman Innovative Systems, which has a long and distinguished history of providing spacecraft platforms for science missions.
 Arcus will use the LEOStar-2 platform, a versatile, robust, high-quality platform that is particularly well-suited to missions of Arcus's class; in fact, NuSTAR, OCO-2, ICESat-2, and TESS all use this as their spacecraft.

 Similar to TESS, this platform will be designed for high-Earth orbit, with solar arrays that are capable of withstanding long eclipses, simple thermal design, and propulsion systems that are proven by other missions.
 Further, the platform is 3-axis stabilized with fine-balanced wheels and no actuations during science observations, thus providing a low-jitter base for the instrument.